AgnostiqHQ/covalent/doc/source/webapp_ui/logs/pagination.rst

 Click |skip last| to jump to the end of the log and |skip first| to jump to the beginning.

-Click a page number to jump to a that page.
+Click a page number to jump to that page.

 .. image:: ../images/logs_pagination.gif
    :align: center